ClarissaSpain/web-tech/HW-11/readme.md

 ### Homework 11

-1. Create a JSON file with at least five objects in it.
+1. Create a JSON file with at least five objects in it.@
 2. Create a class for your objects in the JSON file.
 3. Add all objects to the array.
 4. Create an object for your player and make sure it can move with